This is a wiki and work-in-progress. Do not share please.

 BEFORE THE EVENT:

-- You will engage 50 people from different backgrounds in your village, town, city, country to join weekly community calls (Virtual Cafes), to share their stories and help them to post them on the online community forum.
+- Engage 50 people from different backgrounds in your village, town, city, country to join the community on http://edgeryders.eu, to share and post their stories on the community forum.
 The key topics for stories are: Healthcare and Social care services, Work and Prosperity, Spirituality and Morality.

 - Together with the people who you have brought into the online community and Virtual Cafes, produce the program for the local event.